JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest, PhD MSc
+# Joeri R. Verbiest - Data Engineer

 ## About

-I hold two MSc degrees and a PhD in engineering, with over a decade of experience across different industries: microwave, preclinical, and medical sectors.
-In 2017, I started transitioning towards data by self-education, and in 2020, I returned to academia.
-Today, I mainly work on health-related data projects with a strong focus on data engineering.
+I hold two MSc degrees and a PhD in engineering, and I have over a decade of experience across various industries - microwave, preclinical, and medical sectors.
+In 2017, I began transitioning to the field of data through self-education, and in 2020, I returned to academia.
+Currently, I primarily work as a data engineer on health-related data projects.

 ---

 ## 🛠️ Work Experience

-- **[Researcher - Engineer](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A7256915199603929090/?midToken=AQEM1XBX5O5--Q&midSig=34b0copnZf0Hw1&trk=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading&trkEmail=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading-null-7mveb~m2u3tl3s~lq-null-null&eid=7mveb-m2u3tl3s-lq)** @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Hasselt University, Belgium, part-time & fixed-term, Sept 2023 - **Current employment**
+- **[Data Engineer](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A7256915199603929090/?midToken=AQEM1XBX5O5--Q&midSig=34b0copnZf0Hw1&trk=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading&trkEmail=eml-email_notification_single_mentioned_you_in_this_01-entity~lockup~list~item-0-entity~heading-null-7mveb~m2u3tl3s~lq-null-null&eid=7mveb-m2u3tl3s-lq)** @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Hasselt University, Belgium, part-time & fixed-term. **Current Employment:** Starting from September 2023.

     The Research Group in Biomedical Data Sciences is affiliated with the Biomedical Research Institute (BIOMED), the Data Science Institute of UHasselt (DSI) and the University MS Center (UMSC).